-As disclosed in the paragraph under the section headed "Management discussion and analysis - Business review" in this report, the Group formed the JV Company with Best Well in the fourth quarter of 2016.
-The JV Group with a total capital commitment of RMB50,000,000 (the "Capital Commitment") were formed to develop and promote business in the hazardous wastes treatment industry in the PRC pursuant to the Shareholders' Agreement.
+The Group formed a joint venture company ("JV Company") (together with its subsidiary, the "JV Group") with Best Well Ventures Limited ("Best Well") in the fourth quarter of 2016.
+The JV Group with a total capital commitment of RMB50,000,000 (the "Capital Commitment") were formed to develop and promote business in the hazardous wastes treatment industry in the PRC pursuant to its shareholders' agreement.
 Upon establishment of the JV Company in December 2016, Strong Wave Group Limited ("Strong Wave"), a direct wholly-owned subsidiary of the Company, and Best Well held 92% and 8% equity interests in the JV Company, respectively.
 For details of the formation and management of the JV Group, please refer to the announcement of the Company dated 30 September 2016.
-Save as disclosed above, there was no significant investment held by the Group as at 31 December 2016.
+On 18 January 2017, the Group entered into the sale and purchase agreements with an independent third party to acquire a total of six units of properties with a total saleable floor area of 815.54 square metres each at the addresses of 2801 to 2803, 2805 to 2807 on the 28th floor of Shanghai International Commerce Centre (上海城開國 際商業中心), located at No. 166 Min Hong Road, Minghang Qu, Shanghai, the PRC (the "Properties"), at an aggregate consideration of RMB40,000,000 (excluding tax)(equivalent to approximately HK\$44,444,000).
+The acquisition of the Properties was completed on 18 January 2017.
+The Properties are intended to serve as office space for the JV Group.
+For details of the acquisition of the Properties, please refer to the announcement of the Company dated 18 January 2018.
+Save as disclosed above, there were no other significant investments held by the Group as at 31 December 2017.